coeventer/ccf/README.md

 Note: this application rquires a wildcard domain setting.
 If you simply want to set-up authentication for your local development instance of the ccf app, you simply use the domain `http://lvh.me` instead of http://localhost in your google development console.
 The http://lvh.me is a domain that was registered as a convenience for developers and resolves to 127.0.0.1 for all requests to http://lvh.me and subdomains thereof.

+For local development, the Omniauth 'developer' provider is enabled and allows you to log in without setting up any other provider API keys.
+Add `127.0.0.1 lvh.me` to `/etc/hosts` to work offline.

 ```
 cp config/config.yml.example config/config.yml
 ```